Get Relief from TMJ Pain

 Night Guards for TMJ Relief

 Mouth guards and oral splints create a barrier between your top and bottom jaw to prevent teeth grinding and can also help to bring the lower jaw into proper alignment to ease discomfort.
-Almost anyone can benefit from wearing mouthguards to bed because they can be helpful not only for individuals who already have a TMJ disorder diagnosis but also for preventing the development of TMJ disorders.

-TMJ Massage + Other Nonsurgical Treatments
+TMJ Massage and Other Nonsurgical Treatments

-Other non-surgical treatments for TMJ disorders include:
+Other nonsurgical treatments for TMJ disorders include:

-• Botox, corticosteroid injections, or dry needling at trigger points
+• Botox, corticosteroid injections, or dry needling at trigger points.

-• Radiowave therapy that increases blood flow to facilitate faster healing
+• Radiowave therapy that increases blood flow to facilitate faster healing.

 Medication for Pain Relief